frasermince/evergreen/Output/Muzero.md

 ## What is Muzero?
 Muzero is in the AlphaGo and AlphaZero family of algorithms.
-It adepts the monte carlo tree search (MCTS) approach of the previous algorithms in its family and adds in a learned model of the environment.
+It adopts the monte carlo tree search (MCTS) approach of the previous algorithms in its family and adds in a learned model of the environment.
 This means it can act in environments where a known model is not present.
 The previous iteration, AlphaZero,  worked specifically with games where we had a known model of the environment.
 So it would work in environments such as chess, shogi, and go.
-But something more ill-defined such as Atari games would never work.
+But something with a less defined dynamics model such as Atari games would not work.
 Muzero removes this limitation.
+So to fully grasp Muzero there are a few things we need to understand:
+1. Monte Carlo Tree Search
+2. How Muzero learns it's environment
+3. How Muzero calculates loss
+4. Specifics of network input shapes

-## Monte Carlo Search Tree
+## Monte Carlo Tree Search

 The basic idea of muzero and any of the MCTS methods is to simulate a search in the environment n times.
 Where n is a parameter chosen depending on the game.
 Utilizing what is known or predicted about the model we visit possible future nodes and build a visit policy based upon this information.